pycanis/lnrecc/README.md

     memo: "Scheduled payment coming your way!"
 ```

+Currently, `server_url` mustn't be an IP address, otherwise you run into `InvalidDNSNameError`.
+If lnd is not running locally and you don't have a domain name for it, add `<ip address> lnd` to your `/etc/hosts` and then in config.yaml use `server_url: "https://lnd:10009"`

 `schedule` is a cron-like syntax extended by seconds field (first one) and optionally also year.
 Here are a few examples:

 - `0 * * * * *` run every minute